Discover how we can transform your organisation

 A study found that around 35% of employers fear their workers may be bored or demotivated due to continued time away from workplaces, and are concerned for their mental health.
 Others on the other hand, feel overwhelmed with having to juggle demanding workloads and personal responsibilities.

 This is likely to have an impact on their mental health and stress levels.
 Studies show that 1 in 5 people felt they couldn’t tell their manager if they were overly stressed at work and less than half of people diagnosed with a mental health problem had informed their manager.

-Organisations need to ensure that they create an open and supportive culture for employees so they become more comfortable with talking about mental health over time.
+Organisations need to ensure that they create an open and supportive culture for employees and actively nurture employee mental health.
 This will not only improve the health of their staff but help the business perform better due to increased focus and motivation of employees.

 Listed below, are employee wellbeing tips on how organisations can look to better support the mental health of their workers:

 - Managers should be confident and approachable about mental health and should ask employees on a routine basis about how they’re feeling.

 - Managers should also take steps to normalize conversations about mental health so that it is treated in the same way as talking about physical health.
 This will encourage people to seek advice and support.

 - Additional training could be offered to managers on how to best support an employee with their mental health. e.g. When in a conversation about mental health, it is important to listen carefully, ask simple non-judgemental questions, not to make assumptions, act with empathy and ensure confidentiality.

 - It is vital that an organisation also has clear well published channels where employees can receive help.
 E.g. initiatives such as Employee Assistance programmes have proved to be very effective as they provide employees with the opportunity to receive confidential counselling with work related issues or advice on personal matters.

 Whilst the majority of the population are working from home, the physical health of employees is just as important, especially for key workers and staff that are required to go into the workplace.